Skip to main content

 2. List of spaces

-3. Viewport showing the 3D rendering of the model of the space
+3. Viewport showing the 3D rendering of the geometry of the space

 4. Warnings and errors